puntre/Polarfiles/README.md

 # Polarfiles
-This is where Puntre stores some of his files for Monterey
+This is where Puntre stores some of his files for his Monterey